-If you cannot remember all the people you owe money to one option is to get a copy of your credit file.
+Want to get a list of the people you owe money to?
+Get a copy of your credit file.
 This should list many if not all of your outstanding accounts.

 If you go Bankrupt the unsecured debt that you were liable for on that date is included.
 In addition, any debt that you could become liable for at a later date is included.